St3p/blog/content/posts/mini-r2-d2.md

 - Solidworks Design

-Simple scissor mechanisim for the center leg to come up or down.
+Simple scissor mechanism for the center leg to come up or down.

 {{< image src="/img/centerfeet.png" >}}